We sell mated and laying Indiana Italian hybrid queens

 We mostly use Jester EZ nucs because they are durable, bees can't chew through them, more ventilation than cardboard, 3/4" space above and below the frames, handholds for easy carrying, and easy to open/close top.

 Quantities are limited, lock in your Nuc's today.

 Pick-up location: click on Google Maps link on our home page for route.

 Lake Village, IN, 46349

 First, we run an active apiary so there are bees flying around.
-Bring some protective clothing if you choose.
+You must sign a liability waiver to enter our facility and to receive bees from me.
+Bring and wear protective clothing.
 It's likely there will only be a few flying here and there, but for those who have allergic reactions, it's comforting to know what to expect and prepare for it.
 No one will "judge" you.
 Heck, I might even suite up for convenience.
 Your nucs should be free of straggler bees, but be sure before you put them in the car with you so there are no surprises.
 The nucs will be closed and sealed shut except for the normal ventilation holes.

 Bees can and do get very hot in nuc boxes so don't leave them in the sun closed up.
 Even the most gentle colony can get angry when they get too hot.
 They are live animals and must be handled with care.

 Nuc's are so easy to handle compared to packages.
 If you are using langstroth 8 or 10 frame hive, put these 5 frames in the middle of the box in the same order you took them out.
 It will keep the queens brood nest together.
 Next, install your other frames in the outside slots.
 Leave the nuc box near the entrance of the hive for a few hours so the stragglers can find their new home, and viola!!!, your new colony is ready to go!!!

 In the following days you will see them taking orientation flights by hovering around the hive, then doing loops and figure 8's in the sky above.
 Soon they will start bringing in pollen and nectar.